 - DAS community events such as the lecture series and gallery events will continue in an online format with the exception of the 2022 Year End Show.

 I would like to reiterate that we are following both federal and provincial governments’ and Public Health Office recommendations and guidelines.
 These decisions have been made to minimise the risk to health and safety of our students and the broader community, while maintaining rigorous teaching and learning standards, as well as exploring new approaches that will enhance both.

-Students should continue monitoring their Ryerson email for ongoing updates.
+Students should continue monitoring their Toronto Met email for ongoing updates.